At its simplest, our aim is to get more people making art and culture everyday.

 We felt that diminishing emphasis on arts in the curriculum and the rise of digital technologies was creating a time bomb, with rising mental health issues as early warning signs.
 The “human” arts elements of learning help young people to explore how they feel (like therapy) before therapy is needed.

 In 2015, we both left full-time jobs in formal education.
 As artist educators we felt we could make opportunities for children to engage in high quality arts and cultural learning at a much earlier age in the community.
 We wanted to give those young people who were inspired by the arts, the same timely opportunities as their peers.
 If they could focus on their strengths and develop self-belief, they wouldn’t need to go through school thinking they were not good at anything.

-Our philosophy, firmly grounded in education practice, with award winning results, embodies the distilled experience of almost 30 years in arts education helping young people achieve success.
+Firmly grounded in education practice with award winning results, our philosophy embodies the distilled experience of almost 30 years in arts education helping young people to achieve success.

 Awards and Commendations

 2008 LSIS Star Award Finalist (Mukesh Kumar) recognition for innovation in further education